Kahoneki/Portfolio/src/Blog Posts/Kahoneki.com - Development Journey.md

 Gray Matter is a **Markdown Parser** which I'm using for my blog pages.
 Each page is stored as a Markdown (`.md`) file and is split into two sections:
 1) **Front Matter:** Metadata about the file written at the top in YAML (a serialisation language)
 2) **Content:** The actual content itself, written in Markdown.
-Here's an example, it's the very blog page you're looking at it right now!
+Here's an example, it's the very blog page you're looking at right now!
 ```
 ---
 title: "Kahoneki.com - Development Journey"
-date: "2025-07-17"
+date: "2025-07-19"
 excerpt: "Detailing the design decisions and implementation details for my portfolio website."
 ---
 [CONTENT GOES HERE]